Create a Conveyor Maintenance Checklist

 Staying on top of your conveyor maintenance is an integral part to the success of your operation.
 When left untended, equipment can become inefficient, unreliable, and a potential safety hazard.
 To alleviate the problems that come with poorly maintained equipment, it’s important to create and follow a standardized maintenance checklist for each of the conveyor types in your operation, from gravity conveyors to powered conveyors.

 First, only have qualified personnel to perform maintenance on your equipment.
 These maintenance employees will need to adhere to proper lock-out tag-out procedures to keep everyone around the equipment safe.
 (Note: Cisco-Eagle offers extensive conveyor maintenance services).

-In addition, operators should be trained on who to call should they recognize anything out of ordinary occurring with the conveyor operation or if the conveyor needs to be cleaned from any debris that may need to be removed.
-It is important to know that cleaning a conveyor is a maintenance function requiring proper lock-out tag-out procedure.
+In addition, operators should be trained on who to call should they recognize anything out of the ordinary occurring with the conveyor operation or if the conveyor needs to be cleaned from any debris that may need to be removed.
+It is important to know that cleaning a conveyor is a maintenance function requiring a proper lock-out tag-out procedure.

 The following checklists can be specified for each type of equipment at your facility:

 Often, the first people to notice a problem with a conveyor are the people who use that equipment every day.
 These operators should be performing visual and audible inspections each day to check for any wear or unusual sounds coming from the conveyor.
 These are the first signs that the maintenance employee needs to be notified of.
 In a daily routine walkaround, employees should do the following: